The Challenge

 but teaching quality is poor in India.

-The story of Jiya is not unique.
+The story of Pawan is not unique.

 For the underprivileged, a quality education is the stepping stone out of the cycle of poverty - one that can enable their children a future with dignity and potential.